Tala-Ammoun/Job-Hive/README.md

-# Job Hive Web App Using React and Node.js
+# Job Hive Using React and Node.js

 ## Description